pagekit/docs/ui-settings.md

 # Settings

-Click on *Settings* in the main navigation to see all important settings in one place - split into *system settings* and *extension settings*.
+Click on *Settings* in the main navigation to see all important settings in one place - split into *System settings* and *Extension settings*.

 ![System settings overview](/images/settings-overview.png)